-The next facilitated group walk will be held at 9am on Sunday 3rd December at the Centennial Park Labyrinth.
-It will be led by bereavement counsellor, Erica Webber.
-These events are held regularly on the first Sunday of every month.
-They are free and open to all.
+The next monthly walk will be held at 9am on Sunday 4th February at the Centennial Park Labyrinth.
+It will be led by Margaret Rainbird, who has been travelling around the world walking a labyrinth each day.
+Visit her website to find out more about her extraordinary pilgrimage.
+These events are free and open to all.
 The labyrinth is on Dickens Drive.
 Please see Location page for directions.

 The first Labyrinth Dreaming Festival will be held in Centennial Park from 10am-2pm on Sunday 10th September.
 Several different labyrinths and a children’s maze will be painted on the field beside the main sandstone labyrinth with facilitated walks accompanied by live music.
 At 10.30am, an acknowledgement of country by Biripi Elder, Aunty Ali Golding, at 11am, a frame drum circle led by Jane Elworthy, at 12pm, a djembe drum circle led by Jeremy Prangnell and at 1pm, a didgeridoo circle led by Haitch